Computational Genomics Research

 Genomic Data Commons

-CCG established the NCI Genomic Data Commons (GDC) as a data sharing and analysis platform with the overarching to goal to make genomic and clinical data truly accessible to the cancer research community.
-In addition to serving as one of the most comprehensive genomic data repositories available, the GDC identifies and implements best-in-class bioinformatic pipelines, producing a standardized collection of data that may be cross-analyzed and compared.
-The GDC also develops web-based, interactive and clinically relevant tools and offers multiple options for accessing data, including cloud-based, high performances routes via NCI’s Cloud Resources.
+NCI's Genomic Data Commons (GDC) is a data sharing and analysis platform aiming to make genomic and clinical data truly accessible to the cancer research community.
+In addition to serving as one of the most comprehensive genomic data repositories, the GDC identifies and implements best-in-class bioinformatic pipelines and produces a standardized collection of data that may be cross-analyzed and compared.
+The GDC also develops web-based, interactive and clinically relevant tools and offers multiple high-performance options for accessing data.